mthcht/ThreatHunting-Keywords-yara-rules/README.md

 ![B9lGW1697885670](https://github.com/mthcht/ThreatHunting-Keywords-yara-rules/assets/75267080/98dfefe9-f915-4dc7-bb72-d8a9118cf0d8)

-Yara rules for Threat Hunting session
+Yara rules for Threat Hunting sessions

 All the detection patterns from the [threathunting-keywords](https://github.com/mthcht/ThreatHunting-Keywords) project are automatically organized in yara rules for each tool and keyword type.
 - 🛠️ **offensive tool keyword**: These keywords relate to offensive tools or exhibit high confidence of malicious intent.
 It's crucial that these terms are relevant and reliable in detecting potential threats (low false positive rate).